 7. Bicep Leg Curl

-The bicep leg curl is a good bodyweight exercise for building arm muscle and strength.
+The bodyweight bicep curl is a good bodyweight exercise for building arm muscle and strength.
 These exercises don’t require any equipment, only your bodyweight is needed.

-We sometimes lack access to equipment, but that’s not an issue with the bicep leg curl, as you only need your arms and legs.
+We sometimes lack access to equipment, but that’s not an issue with the bicep leg curl, as you only require your arms and legs.

 How To Do